 - coming in from outside

-- taking care of the trash
+- taking care of trash

 - putting fingers in their mouth or nose

-- wipe their nose, mouth, or eyes
+- wiping their nose, mouth, or eyes

 - petting animals

-- helping a sick child
+- helping or playing with a sick child

 - working on art projects